 It's all about the breath people!
 I had a yoga instructor once tell me, "No matter where you are or what you are doing, if your attention is on your breathe, you are practising yoga!"
 This really stuck with me.
 Even if you need to take a break and come into child's pose to rest, so long as you are staying present and aware of the quality of your breathe you are doing the only thing that truly matters.
 In each class try to foster a deeper awareness of how you breathe, and try to coordinate each movement with an inhale and exhale.
 Bringing awareness to the breathe is the easiest way to connect your mind and body.
 It is our ever-available tool for moving away from distracting thoughts and restless minds and the gateway to the present moment and inner peace.
 Distracting thoughts, feelings, and emotions are bound to come up.
 Use your breath as your anchor and pull your attention back to your practise.

 4. Leave all expectations at the door:

-Try not to come to class with the expectation the teacher will lead you into bliss, or offer up the secrets of life.
+Don't come to class with the expectation the teacher will lead you into enlightenment, or offer up the secrets to life.
 Don't expect you won't have a distracting yogi beside you, and also don't expect your body to do all the things it let you do last class.
 Unexpected things happen all the time that are out of our control, and our bodies change from one day to the next.
 Instead of craving and expecting a specific experience out of your yoga practise, let it go and let it be.
 It is what it is in this moment in time, and practising this grace will help us be less reactive on and off our mats.